Batch Processing in Paraview¶

 Bare Bones Script¶

 This section will provide a minimal starting script for your own development.
-Additional explanation is given about paraview scripting itself and general concepts.
+Additional explanation is given about Paraview scripting itself and general concepts.

 First you will need to import the paraview.simple python module and create a view: